mercari/tortoise/docs/user-guide.md

 Note that Tortoise supports only the `ContainerResource` metric type for HPAs; other metric types will be disregarded.
 Additionally, if a `ContainerResource` metric is later added to an HPA associated with Tortoise, Tortoise will automatically update relevant resources to utilize a `Horizontal` policy in AutoscalingPolicy.
+- if a container doesn't have the resource request, that container's autoscaling policy is always set to "Off" because tortoise cannot generate any recommendation without the resource request.

 #### 2. Manually define the autoscaling policy for each resource.